 The Davis-Stirling Act is a key piece of legislation governing homeowners' associations (HOAs) in California.
 This law provides homeowners with a framework of rights and protections while outlining the obligations of HOA boards.
 Whether you're dealing with disputes, governance issues, or navigating HOA rules, understanding this law is critical.
-At LS Carlson Law, we specialize in helping homeowners effectively address and resolve these issues with confidence.
+At LS Carlson Law, we focus on helping homeowners effectively address and resolve these issues with confidence.

 What is the Davis-Stirling Act?